C-section takes time to heal and recover

 Fatigue and exhaustion due to lack of sleep can be detrimental to moms’ well-being.

 Even though it was difficult for me to find time to rest during the day, I tried my best to have at least one hour snooze or just to relax and do nothing.
 Normally I would do it while my baby was napping.
-Sometimes I would fall asleep, sometimes I just lied down and rested.
+Sometimes I would fall asleep, sometimes I just laid down and rested.
 If I got lucky, I’d do this both in the morning and afternoon or early evening.
 Basically, I tried to rest whenever I could and tried to avoid getting more exhausted than I already was.

 #4.
 Walk miles and miles away